How to work as a Ski Instructor or Snowboard Instructor around the world

 Working holiday visas are available to several countries.
 Working Holiday visas are for either 6 months or 1 year depending on the agreement your country has with Japan.
-You are eligible to apply for a Japenese working holiday visa if:
+You must travel to the nearest consulate to apply for a Japanese working holiday visa

 To be eligible for a working holiday visa you must: